Democrat Katie Hobbs takes office as Arizona governor - NewsBreak

 But there are headwinds on the horizon.
 Phoenix has some of the nation's highest inflation levels and housing costs have soared as rapid population growth has outpaced home construction, belying the state's reputation for affordability.
 And the water supply is constrained by drought.

-Hobbs narrowly defeated Republican Kari Lake, a former television anchor who was backed by former President Trump.
-She excited conservatives with her staunch backing of Trump, including his lies about the 2020 election , and her strong criticism of mask mandates and business closures due to the COVID-19 pandemic.
+Hobbs narrowly defeated Republican Kari Lake, a former television anchor who was backed by former President Donald Trump.
+She excited conservatives with her staunch backing of Trump, including his lies about the 2020 election, and her strong criticism of mask mandates and business closures due to the COVID-19 pandemic.
 But she struggled to connect with Arizona's general electorate, which has repeatedly eschewed Republicans closely aligned with Trump going back to the 2018 midterms.
-Lake's efforts to overturn her defeat were dismissed by a state judge.

 The Arizona Constitution says state officers take their position on the first Monday in January.
 While Hobbs took office on schedule, the public ceremony was delayed because Monday is the observed New Year holiday.